Heat top Celtics 104-98, snap Boston's 16-game win streak - News 12 Now

 AP Photo/Lynne Sladky

-MIAMI (AP) — Goran Dragic scored 27 points, Dion Waiters had 26 with a pair of big 3-pointers in the final minutes and the Miami Heat held on to beat Boston 104-98 on Wednesday night, snapping the Celtics’ 16-game winning streak.
+Goran Dragic scored 27 points, Waiters had 26 with a pair of big 3-pointers in the final minutes and the Miami Heat held on to beat Boston 104-98 on Wednesday night and become the first team to beat the Celtics since Oct.
+18.

-Tyler Johnson scored 16 points for Miami, which saw what was an 18-point lead cut to one in the final moments.
-The Heat shot 49 percent and outrebounded the Celtics 48-37.

-Kyrie Irving scored 23 points for Boston.
-Jayson Tatum added 18, and Jaylen Brown and Marcus Morris each had 14.
+“You can tell they were locked into this game,” Celtics star Kyrie Irving said.
+“They wanted it and proved it.”

-The Celtics got down by 18 in the first half, which has been a very comfortable place for Boston so far this season.
-Boston had overcome 18-point deficits against Oklahoma City and Charlotte, a 17-point hole against Golden State, a 16-pointer against Atlanta and rallied from 13 down to win in Dallas this week.
+Boston trailed by as many as 18, and was down by 14 midway through the fourth quarter.
+Rallies were a hallmark throughout Boston’s winning streak – the Comeback Celtics had overcome 18-point deficits against Oklahoma City and Charlotte, a 17-point hole against Golden State, a 16-pointer against Atlanta and rallied from 13 down to win in Dallas earlier this week.

 They almost did it again.